Sons of Haiti

-The Sons of Haiti (Fils d’Haïti) is a Haitian-American clandestine Masonic Grand Lodge and fraternal organization with headquarters in Renton, Washington.
+The Sons of Haiti (Fils d’Haïti) is (or was; it is unclear whether the organization still exists) a Haitian-American clandestine Masonic Grand Lodge and fraternal organization with headquarters in Renton, Washington.

-The organization has sub-chapters in Arizona, Colorado, Georgia, Illinois, Maryland, New York, New Jersey, Ohio, Oregon, Texas and Washington.
-The group also has jurisdiction over the King James Grand Lodge of Oregon AF&AM.
+At its height, the organization had sub-chapters in Arizona, Colorado, Georgia, Illinois, Maryland, New York, New Jersey, Ohio, Oregon, Texas and Washington.
+The group also had jurisdiction over the King James Grand Lodge of Oregon AF&AM.